Love (band): Later years

 Throughout the 1970s and 1980s, there were various attempts to reunite the original Love lineup.
 At the suggestion of late-period guitarist John Sterling, Arthur Lee and Bryan MacLean reunited for one show in 1978, which was recorded and released as Love Live in 1980.
 Material from Out Here plus four previously unreleased live tracks was released as Studio/Live in 1982.
-Arthur Lee was largely inactive in the 1980s and only made sporadic onstage appearances with pick-up bands.
+Arthur Lee was largely inactive in the 1980s and only made sporadic onstage appearances with pickup bands.

 Lee reemerged in 1992 with a new album titled Five String Serenade, released under the name Arthur Lee & Love.
 The album's title track was later covered by Mazzy Star.
 Lee then returned to semi-regular performing, often backed by the band Baby Lemonade.
 In 1995, Rhino Records released the compilation Love Story, a two-disc set with extensive liner notes which chronicled the band's 1966–1972 period.

 Ken Forssi, bassist for the classic Love lineup, died of a suspected brain tumor at age 54 on January 5, 1998.
-Bryan MacLean died of a heart attack at age 52 on December 25, 1998 while having dinner with a young fan who was researching a book about Love.
+Bryan MacLean died of a heart attack at age 52 on December 25, 1998, while having dinner with a young fan who was researching a book about Love.
 Arthur Lee was in prison when both of these former bandmates died.